Phalanstere/commonland/README.md

 # commonplace

-commonplace allows chat and group interaction on a given website.
+commonplace allows chat and group interaction on a given website (via socket.io)

 ### icons